Floor Frog offers:-

 No....
 Not always.

-Solid wood floors have to be fixed to the existing floor somehow, normally by nailing.
+Solid hardwood floors have to be fixed to the existing floor somehow, normally by nailing.
 Over concrete the floor cannot be nailed, so must be bonded to the floor, however this is where the problems start as concrete subfloors can attract moisture from the air (dew point) and pass it directly into the wood causing it to swell and cup.

 There is a misconception that engineered flooring is the cheaper option, because it's not solid all the way through, just remember it's flooring not gold jewelry.

-Engineered flooring is made to very high tolerances and comes in a whole range of qualities, it tends to develop gaps between boards less and in some cases the wear layer is the same thickness as solid wood.
+Engineered flooring is made to very high tolerances and comes in a whole range of qualities, it tends to develop gaps between boards less and in some cases the wear layer is the same thickness as solid hardwood.

 3. Choosing between solid hardwood flooring, engineered hardwood, laminate flooring and LVT.